Adnan Januzaj: Loan to Sunderland

 On 12 August 2016, Januzaj agreed to join Sunderland on a season-long loan move from Manchester United, linking up with former Manchester United manager David Moyes.
 Januzaj made his debut the following day, coming off the bench against Manchester City in a 2–1 defeat on the opening weekend of the Premier League season.
 In his third game for Sunderland against Shrewsbury Town, Januzaj scored his first goal for the team, a late winner.
 Januzaj was sent off for two yellow cards on 18 September in a 1–0 loss at Tottenham.
 Six days later, he suffered an ankle injury that ruled him out for at least six weeks during the 3–2 defeat to Crystal Palace.
 In December, Moyes said that despite Januzaj's talent, he needed to improve his performances at Sunderland if he wanted to break into Manchester United's squad.

 Real Sociedad

 Having failed to hold onto his place in the Manchester United squad, Januzaj signed a five-year contract with Spanish club Real Sociedad in July 2017.
-He made his debut in La Liga on 10 September, starting in a 4–2 win at Deportivo de La Coruña, and scored his first goal on 5 November in a 3–1 home victory against Basque neighbours SD Eibar.
-He also scored in a draw with UD Las Palmas and was one of three nominees for La Liga Player of the Month.
+He made his debut in La Liga on 10 September, starting in a 4–2 win at Deportivo de La Coruña, and scored his first goal on 5 November in a 3–1 home victory against Basque neighbours Eibar.
+He also scored in a draw with Las Palmas and was one of three nominees for La Liga Player of the Month.
 He also scored a late equaliser against Atletico Madrid that proved vital to secure his team a European place.